Types Of Coding For Qualitative Research

 5. Values Coding

 Values coding is used to identify participants' values, attitudes, and beliefs as expressed in the data.
-This approach can provide insights into what matters most to people and how their values influence their behaviors and decisions.
+This approach can provide insights into what matters most to people and how their values influence their behaviors and decisions That's the part that actually makes a difference..

 • Purpose: To understand participants' values and beliefs and how they shape their experiences.